HEnquist/camilladsp/README.md

 pacmd list-sources
 ```

-## Pipewire
+### Pipewire
-Pipewire implements both the PulseAudio and Jack APIs, and is therefore supported both via the Pulse and the Jack backends.
+There is no specific backend for Pipewire.
+It implements both the PulseAudio and Jack APIs, and is therefore supported both via the Pulse and the Jack backends.

 It supports a null-sink like PulseAudio.
 Create it with:
 ```